Thewbi/arty_s7/README.md

 https://adaptivesupport.amd.com/s/question/0D52E00006iHjGmSAK/simulation-with-bram-ip-coe-file-updated-but-simulated-contents-do-not?language=en_US

 To solve that issue, delete the project .sim directory [..] and also delete the project.ip_user_files directory and re-launching the sim.

+I'd suggest that you reset IP output product prior to regenerating IP output product.
+When IP customization is not changed, the previous IP cached result will be referenced.
+In simulation, .coe is not used directly.
+Instead, the associated .mif file is used.
+So if IP output product is actually untouched, there's no difference in simulation.

+Thanks Patocarr & Graces!
+Resetting the IP products was the key.
+For those not experienced with the procedure, don't become discouraged when the option is greyed out in the Sources/Hierarchy tab.
+1. Switch to IP Sources,
+2. right click on the Block Design containing the IP, (or the IP itself if not contained in a BD)
+3. and select Reset Output Products.
+At first I couldn't figure out how to reset the output products so I tried just deleting the sim & ip_user_files directories.
+When the ip_user_files directory was recreated the updated COE file was present but the corresponding MIF file contained the old data (viewable in a text editor).
+Vivado appears to have a bug that allows these two files to be out of sync.
+Since 2019.2.1 is a pretty recent version, I'll see if I can submit a bug report about this.
+Thanks All!

+Another tipp: The .ceo parser seems to parse the comments!
+It is advisable to not place syntactically incorrect hex numbers or other code into the comments!
+The parser will parse the comments and fail which prevents the generation of IPs!